After you leave your employer

 After leaving your employer, you will lose your eligibility for membership in the Health Insurance Society and must join the appropriate medical care insurance program based on your individual circumstances.

-Please return your health insurance card within five days after loss of eligibility as an insured person when you leave your employer.
+You must return any valid documents issued by the Health Insurance Society (e.g., health insurance card [until December 1, 2025], Eligibility Verification Certificate) within five days of your loss of eligibility as an insured person after leaving your employer.
 Thereafter, you must join the appropriate medical care insurance program based on your individual circumstances.

 Medical care insurance available after leaving your employer